 - Prior to arriving, please review the Rules of the Road, any Published Clarifications for your Team Challenge, and re-read your Team Challenge.
 Reviewing this information will help your day go smoother.

-- Have your team read the “Travel Guide” for the Tournament.
+- Have your team read the “Tournament Guide” for the Tournament.
 It’s very helpful for them to know the flow of the event.
 It can be found here.

 - Meet up with all your team members.
 Often, teams arrive in several cars, so plan a location ahead of time to meet.
 The Cafeteria is an ideal place to meet up.
 We’ll reserve a table section for each team.